Know Yourself, Check Yourself, Be Yourself

 So, what is Marshall Residential Life about?

-Living at Thurgood Marshall College as a “Scholar and Citizen,” you’ll enjoy and appreciate the value of being a unique part of a diverse community while you build life-long, quality relationships.
-Promoting the development of the "whole student", we will support and coach you in creating your community here at Marshall College.
-Our philosophy will encourage and inspire you towards: getting to know yourself, learning how to check yourself, ultimately so you strengthen your confidence to be yourself.
+Living at Marshall as a “Scholar and Citizen”, you’ll enjoy and appreciate the value of being a unique part of a diverse community while you build life-long quality relationships.
+Our Residential Life team will support you in creating your community here at Marshall College, and our philosophy will encourage and support you in: getting to know yourself, learning how to check yourself, ultimately so you strengthen your confidence to be yourself.

 What does this mean for you and your new community?
 You’ve made a huge jump from the familiarity of your background--where you come from, what you know and what is comfortable-- to a new place of unfamiliarity.
 This can be an extremely rewarding and positive time in your development and journey towards self-determination, especially if you utilize and understand our "know, check, be" philosophy.